 The date of the earliest churches on Mt.
 Tabor is unknown.
 The Anonymous Pilgrim of Piacenza saw three basilicas in 570.
 Willibaldus, in 723, mentions only one church dedicated to Jesus, Moses, and Elijah.
 There may have been three chapels joined together into one building, as in the present building.
 The current church was built in 1924 and belongs to the Franciscans.

-Mount Tabor (Walking in Their Sandals) Offers a brief introduction to the site and its historical significance.
-Discusses some reasons why it is probably not the site of the Transfiguration.
-This website also contains some pictures of Mount Tabor here.
+Mount Tabor (See the Holy Land) Offers a brief introduction to the site and its historical significance.
+Discusses briefly whether it was actually the site of the Transfiguration.

 Mount Thabor (Catholic Encyclopedia) Good encyclopedia article that describes the site and discusses the history related to it.
 Also describes the view from the top.